 What is a drug intervention?

 A drug intervention is when a person is unable or unwilling to seek treatment by him or herself.
-In this case, the close friends and family members may solicit the services of an intervention specialist that has performed hundreds if not thousands of successful interventions in the past.
-The specialist along with friends and family members create a plan to intervene on the drug addict in a loving, but firm manner in a safe environment such as someone’s home.
-A successful intervention results in the individual agreeing to go to a drug treatment center either inpatient or outpatient.
+In this case, the close friends and family members may solicit the services of a drug intervention specialist that has performed hundreds if not thousands of successful interventions in the past.
+The professional interventionist along with friends and family members create a plan to intervene on the drug addict in a loving, but firm manner in a safe environment such as someone’s home.
+A successful drug intervention results in the individual agreeing to go to a drug treatment center either inpatient or outpatient.

 Who can benefit from a drug intervention?